APPEALS COUNCIL REVIEW

 APPEALS COUNCIL REVIEW – SHOULD YOU APPEAL?

 The reversal rate at the Appeals Council is minimal.
 Only 2-3% of the cases under review by the Appeals Council were reversed in the claimant’s favor in 2018.
 Another 14% were sent back to the ALJ for another hearing.
 They call this a remand.
 The rest of the cases, 83%, were denied review.
-Social Security, Hearing and Appeals, AC Remands as Percentage of all AC Dispositions, available at ssa.gov.
-This means that the only option for the claimant after the Appeals Council denies review, is to appeal to Federal Court.
+The numbers of Social Security Appeals Council Remands, as Percentage of all AC Dispositions, is available at the Social Security website.
+If you lose at the Appeals Council, you have few options.
+The only option for the claimant after the Appeals Council denies review, is to appeal to Federal Court.

 An 83% denial rate tells you that you have dismal odds at the Appeals Council.
 But cases can be won.
 Below please find reasons the Appeals Council will review a case.
 These reasons should form the basis for your attorneys’ appeal.
 It is best to hire an attorney if you haven’t already because in order to appeal you will need to write a brief.
 An attorney with litigation experience will have the best chance at winning your appeal.
 You should not appeal on your own.